swe-students-fall2025/2-web-app-minecraftmovie/README.md

 5. activate it by running: Windows: .venv\Scripts\activate ,  macOS/Linux: source .venv/bin/activate
 6. install all versions needed, pip install -r requirements.txt
 7. run command "python run.py"
+8. Once the server starts, open your web browser and go to the link that it is running on, e.g (http://127.0.0.1:5000/)

 ## Task boards